The inflation target

 Why should inflation be low and stable?

-As of September 2017, the Riksbank uses a variation band of 1–3 per cent for the outcomes for CPIF inflation, to illustrate the fact that monetary policy is not able to steer inflation in detail.
+Since September 2017, the Riksbank has used a variation band of 1–3 per cent for the outcomes for CPIF inflation, to illustrate that monetary policy cannot micromanage inflation.
 The variation band is intended to show that inflation varies around the target and will not be exactly 2 per cent every single month.
 However, the objective of monetary policy is still that inflation shall be 2 per cent, the variation band of 1-3 per cent is not what is known as a target interval.